krishnans2006/Trie/README.md

 For example, my computer started experiencing random slowness, and apps kept crashing.
 I had to completely wipe and reset my computer to fix this issue.
 However, after the wipe, the available RAM on my computer felt so small, so when I had both a browser tab and my IDE open, the browser tabs would not load due to not enough memory.
-All these issues were very frustrating, but I perservered through them to make a working server, client, and model that works amazingly!
+All these issues were very frustrating, but I perservered through them to make a working server, client, and model that works perfectly!

+I really enjoyed this challenge, because of many reasons.
+It was a perfect mix of what I did know and what I didn't know, which made it very challenging but fun at the same time.
+Plus, having a due date for the project made me focus and work hard to finish it before the deadline.
+I hope you enjoy using the Trie!

 ## Server
 ### REST API